SC notice on plea that seeks entry of women into all Mosques

 In their petition, the Muslim couple asked the apex court to declare the prohibition on entry of women inside mosques in the country as illegal and unconstitutional as it violated the fundamental rights guaranteed under the Constitution.

-Indicating that there was no mention of any gender segregation in either Quran or Hadith, the couple's counsel Ashutosh Dubey said, "....such practices are not only repugnant to the basic dignity of a woman as an individual, but also violative of their fundamental rights... "
+Indicating that there was no mention of any gender segregation in either Quran or Hadith, the couple's counsel Ashutosh Dubey said, "....such practices are not only repugnant to the basic dignity of a woman as an individual but also violative of their fundamental rights... "

 The petitioners said there were no records stating that the Quran and Prophet Muhammad opposed women entering mosques and offering prayers, and in fact, men and women have equal constitutional rights to worship, according to their beliefs.